To find out all there is to know about vegetables, health and nutrition.

 Varieties and seasons

-In Europe, four countries nearly concentrate the whole production of celeriac: France, Netherlands, Germany, Belgium.
+In Europe, four countries nearly produce the whole production of celeriac: France, the Netherlands, Germany and Belgium.

 Celeriac has a fleshy root, eaten raw or cooked.